-College: Texas A&M and Northwestern University
+- College: Texas A&M University and Northwestern University

 Darren Woods has been the chairman and CEO of ExxonMobil since Jan.
 1, 2017.
 He joined the company as an analyst in 1992 after earning a bachelor of science degree in electrical engineering at Texas A&M. Following that, he earned an MBA from the Kellogg School of Management at Northwestern University.
-In 2017, Target CEO Brian Cornell took a massive pay cut of about one-third as the troubled company struggled to perform.
-He’ll now have to get by on $11.3 million a year.
+In 2018, Woods’ compensation totaled nearly $18.8 million.

-He joined the retailer in 2014 after gaining more than 30 years of experience with retailers and other companies around the world.
+He joined the retailer in 2014, after gaining more than 30 years of experience with retailers and other companies around the world.
 Before that, he earned a bachelor’s degree from UCLA in 1981 and also went to the university’s Anderson School of Management.